Archibald Joyce: Music

 In 1916 Joyce co-wrote the musical Toto with Merlin Morgan (musical director of Daly's Theatre in London).
 After a try-out in Plymouth it opened at London's Duke of York's Theatre on 19 April.
 Despite good initial reviews it did not take off and was withdrawn after only 77 performances.
 A second foray into musical theatre came in 1921 with Gabrielle, co-written with George H. Clutsam, which successfully toured the provinces.

+Although his style remained static across his entire career, Joyce kept composing into the 1940s and beyond, often for Oxford and Cambridge university balls.
+In 1942, he wrote the waltz Bohemia.
+Song of the River came out in 1946 and was broadcast by the BBC.
+His last published piece was Recruits on Parade, which appeared in 1951.